National-League-of-Cities/preemption_entrepreneurship/README.md

 # preemption_entrepreneurship
 The data in this repository consists of the inputs to our preemption and entrepreneurship project, funded by the Kauffman Foundation.
-The data allowed us to explore a state's propensity to preempt as well as the impact of that preemption on entrepreneurial outcomes
+The data allowed us to explore a state's propensity to preempt as well as the impact of that preemption on entrepreneurial outcomes.

+To better understand whether state preemption affects entrepreneurial outcomes, we examined seven policy areas known to affect the ability of localities to regulate businesses or employer-employee relations, such as minimum wage increase and municipal broadband.
+We also examined several indicators developed by the Kauffman Foundation, related to the rate of new business owners, the rate of new business owners who created a business out of choice instead of necessity, the number of jobs created in the first year of business, and the rate of survival in the first year of business.
+The results from a regression analysis suggest that, when aggregated, preemption of any of the seven policy areas over the period 2010-2018 does not statistically affect entrepreneurship.

 ## About the Data
 The data here are broken up into four main buckets: 1) preemption data; 2) state government data; 3) Kauffman data; and, 4) business and demographic data.